-- Bus stops, bus routes and timetables: This data is sent separately by bus operators to each of the Local Authorities in the West of England.
+- Bus stops (including Park & ride), bus routes and timetables: This data is sent separately by bus operators to each of the Local Authorities in the West of England.
 It’s then manually sorted and quality checked by Local Public Transport Teams and uploaded into a system used by Traveline Southwest (aka SWPTI) for sorting.
 The sorted data is then sent back to us in a different format and combined into one single developer friendly data source by a process designed internally so that we can use it in our Journey Planning tools.
 This guarantees that our data is always the most recent.

 - Public Transport (Bus + Rail) + Walk Journey Planning: We connect directly to the SWPTI API provided by Traveline Southwest for these results.
 Traveline uses their own smart algorithm to calculate the best journey options using public transport data from bus and rail operators.

 - Drive Journey Planning: We connect to the Google Directions API for these results.

 - Cycle Journey Planning: We connect to the Cycle Streets API for these results.

 - Walk Journey Planning: We connect to the Google Directions API for these results.